WPBeginner

 Here is how you need to fill each field in this form.

-• user_pass – This is your WordPress password you need to enter the password and select MD5 in the function column.
+• user_pass – This is your WordPress password.
+You need to enter the password and select MD5 in the function column.

-• user_url – Add your website URL or you can leave it blank.
+• user_url – Add your website URL, or you can leave it blank.

-• user_registered – You need to select the CURRENT_TIME in the function column to automatically insert current time here.
+• user_registered – You need to select the CURRENT_TIME in the function column to automatically insert the current time here.

 • user_status – You can leave this field blank as well.

-• display_name – You can enter the user’s full name as you want to be displayed on the articles.
+• display_name – You can enter the user’s full name as you want it to be displayed on the articles.
 You can also leave it blank.

-After filling in the form, click on the Go button to insert it into your WordPress database.
-PhpMyAdmin will now run the MySQL query to insert the data.
+After filling in the form, click on the ‘Go’ button to insert it into your WordPress database.

 We have added the user, but that user does not have an administrator user role on your WordPress site.
 This value is saved in another table called wp_usermeta.

-Before we can make this user an administrator, we will need to find the user ID.
-Simply click on the ‘Browse’ link next to wp_users table and you will see a row containing your newly added user with their user ID.
+Simply click on the ‘Browse’ link next to the wp_users table, and you will see a row containing your newly added user with their user ID.

 Find user ID

-Now, let’s open the wp_usermeta table by clicking on the Browse link next to it.
+Now, let’s open the wp_usermeta table by clicking on the ‘Browse’ link next to it.

 Browsing wp_usermeta table

-Next, you need to click on the Insert link at the top to add a new row to the table.
+Next, you need to click on the ‘Insert’ link at the top.

 Insert new row to usermeta table

-You’ll now see a form to enter a new row.
-This is where you’ll tell WordPress that the user you created earlier has the administrator user role.
+This is where you will tell WordPress that the user you created earlier has the administrator user role.

 Adding administrator user role via usermeta

-• umeta_id – You need to leave it blank as it is automatically filled in.
+• umeta_id – You need to leave it blank, as it is automatically filled in.

 • user_id – Enter the user ID you copied earlier.

-• meta_key – You need to enter wp_capabilities in this field.
+• meta_key – You need to enter ‘wp_capabilities’ in this field.
 However, you may need to replace wp_ if your WordPress table names use a different prefix.

 • meta_value – You need to enter the following serialized value:

-Finally, click on the Go button to save your changes.
+Finally, click on the ‘Go’ button to save your changes.

 Adding the user level meta field

-• umeta_id – You need to leave it blank as it is automatically filled in.
+• umeta_id – You need to leave it blank, as it is automatically filled in.

 • user_id – Enter the user ID for your newly added user.

-• meta_key – You need to enter wp_user_level in this field.
+• meta_key – You need to enter ‘wp_user_level’ in this field.
 However, you may need to replace wp_ if your WordPress table names use a different prefix.

-• meta_value – Here you need to enter 10 as the user level value.
+• meta_value – Here, you need to enter ’10’ as the user level value.

-Don’t forget to click on the Go button to insert the data.
+Don’t forget to click on the ‘Go’ button to insert the data.

 That’s all, you can now visit the WordPress admin area and log in with your newly added admin user.

-Now a lot of users end up choosing usernames during the installation that they may later want to change.
+A lot of users end up choosing usernames during the installation that they may later want to change.
 Here is how you can do this via phpMyAdmin.

-First, you need to launch the phpMyAdmin from your hosting account’s cPanel dashboard.
+First, you need to launch phpMyAdmin from your hosting account’s cPanel dashboard.
 After that, you need to select your WordPress database.

 Browse user table

 This table will now list all the registered users on your website.
-Click on the edit link next to the username that you want to change.

 Edit user data via phpMyadmin

-PhpMyAdmin will now show you the user data.
 You need to locate the user_login field and change the value to the username you want to use.

 Change WordPress username in phpMyAdmin

-Don’t forget to click on the Go button to save your changes.
-You can now visit your website and login with your new username.
+Don’t forget to click on the ‘Go’ button to save your changes.
+You can now visit your website and log in with your new username.

-Other Useful PhpMyAdmin Tricks
+Other Useful phpMyAdmin Tricks

-Securing your WordPress Database
+Securing Your WordPress Database

 Before we get into this, we want to emphasize that every site can be hacked.
 However, there are certain measures you can take to make it a little harder.

 We hope that this guide helped you learn WordPress database management and how to use phpMyAdmin.
+You may also want to read our guide on how to repair a WordPress database and how to add a FTP like file manager in WordPress dashboard.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-About the Editorial Staff
+Editorial Staff

 The Ultimate WordPress Toolkit

-Leave a Reply
+109 CommentsLeave a Reply

 Hi!